General Conditions of Use

 This includes but is not limited to liability arising from:

-• Following routes, GPS tracks, or topos displayed on the platform
+• Following routes, GPS tracks, or topos displayed on the platform;

-• Relying on snow condition reports or avalanche danger indicators
+• Relying on snow condition reports or avalanche danger indicators;

-• Using downloaded GPX files for navigation
+• Using downloaded GPX files for navigation;

-• Inaccurate, incomplete, or outdated information of any kind
+• Inaccurate, incomplete, or outdated information of any kind;

-• Technical malfunctions, data errors, or service interruptions
+• Technical malfunctions, data errors, or service interruptions.

 8. Indemnification

-You agree to indemnify, defend, and hold harmless Snow Traces, its operator(s), contributors, and affiliated parties from and against any and all claims, damages, losses, liabilities, costs, and expenses (including legal fees) arising from your use of the platform, your outdoor activities, or your violation of these conditions.
+You agree to indemnify, defend, and hold harmless Snow Trace, its operator(s), contributors, and affiliated parties from and against any and all claims, damages, losses, liabilities, costs, and expenses (including legal fees) arising from your use of the platform, your outdoor activities, or your violation of these conditions.

 9. Third-Party Data

-• Strava — activity data imported via the Strava API, subject to Strava's terms of service
+• Strava — activity data imported via the Strava API, subject to Strava’s terms of service;

-• Camptocamp.org — ski touring topos used under Creative Commons BY-SA license
+• Camptocamp.org — ski-touring topos used under Creative Commons BY-SA license;

-• Skitour.fr — ski touring topos and route data
+• Skitour.fr — ski-touring topos and route data;

-• refuges.info — mountain refuge data used under CC BY-SA 2.0 license
+• refuges.info — mountain refuge data used under CC BY-SA 2.0 license;

-• Avalanche data — sourced from data-avalanche.org, LAWIS, AINEVA, and SLF
+• Avalanche data — sourced from data-avalanche.org, LAWIS, AINEVA, and SLF.

 10. Modifications